Witness northwest Ohio’s spring migration phenomenon that draws more than 90,000 visitors to our region each year!

 Birding Tips and Guidelines

-- Anytime from mid-April through May is great for birding, but typically the peak migration occurs during the first two weeks of May.
+- Anytime from mid-April through May is great for birding, but typically peak migration occurs during the first two weeks of May.
 This is when you are most likely to see the greatest numbers and species.
-As the leaves bloom it is more of a challenge to spot the warblers.
+As the leaves bloom throughout May, it is more of a challenge to spot warblers.

 - The key to spectacular bird watching is weather!
-When we have good southwest winds with a sharp increase in temperature as a front moves in, one is most likely to witness the heaviest migration.
+When there are good southwest winds with a sharp increase in temperature as a front moves in, one is most likely to witness the heaviest migration.

 - You don’t have to sign up for The Biggest Week in American Birding to join in on the fun!
-Destination Toledo has created a website page especially devoted to birders who are planning a journey to our area this spring: Birding Hot Spots.
+Destination Toledo has created a website page devoted to birders who are planning a journey to our area for the spring or fall migration: Birding Hot Spots.

-- For a great resource with the latest birding information, including current hot spots and predictions for the migration, visit bsbobird.org.
+- For a great resource with the latest birding information, including current sightings, predictions for migration and more, visit the Black Swamp Bird Observatory

-The Biggest Week in American Birding will be taking place May 3 - May 12, 2019 and is headquartered at Maumee Bay Lodge & Conference Center with a great schedule of events and festivities.
-Please visit biggestweekinamericanbirding.com for details on events available to the public and don’t forget to share your sightings and photos with us @ToledoCVB and use #ThisIsToledo on Facebook, Instagram and Twitter.
+The Biggest Week in American Birding will be taking place May 4-May 15, 2023 and is headquartered at Maumee Bay Lodge & Conference Center with a great schedule of events and festivities.
+Visit www.biggestweekinamericanbirding.com for details on events available to the public and don’t forget to share your sightings and photos with us @ToledoCVB and use #ThisIsToledo on Facebook, Instagram and Twitter.

 Photos courtesy of The Biggest Week in American Birding: facebook.com/TheBiggestWeekInAmericanBirding